jenniferm4926/github-tutorial/README.md

 Once you `comit` changes you can
 `git push` and you can do `git status` inbetween to see the changes.
 It's an ongoing that doesnt
 have a real order but the options are , add/modify/delete, `git add`, `git status`, `git commit`, `git push` and in some
-cases when collaborating git pull
+cases when collaborating `git pull.